-Management Accounting - Evening Program and General Business Administration - Day and Evening Programs
+Accounting - Evening Program General Business Administration - Day and Evening Program

 The Bachelor of Science in Business Administration allows students the opportunity to work toward a variety of career goals in management accounting and general business administration.
-Quality across the curriculum is a priority, and to ensure that the highest standards are consistently met, the School of Business Administration and Economics completed the rigorous process of earning accreditation from AACSB International, The Association to Advance Collegiate Schools of Business.
+Quality across the curriculum is a priority, and to ensure that the highest standards are consistently met, the Johnson College of Business and Economics completed the rigorous process of earning accreditation from AACSB International, The Association to Advance Collegiate Schools of Business.
 Accreditation by AACSB is regarded internationally as an indication of excellence in instruction and training.
-Fewer than 15 percent of business programs worldwide have earned this prestigious seal of approval.
+As of April 2009, only 568 schools of business, or less than 5 percent worldwide, have earned this distinguished hallmark of excellence in management education.
 Earning a business degree from USC Upstate will allow students to rightfully claim to be a graduate of a internationally recognized program.